OpenDDS/OpenDDS/docs/internal/dev_guidelines.rst

 ^^^^^

 As a safeguard against headers being dependant on a particular order, includes should be ordered based on a hierarchy going from local headers to system headers, with spaces between groups of includes.
+Generated headers from the same directory should be placed last within these groups.
 This order can be generalized as the following:

+1. Pre-compiled header if it is required for a ``.cpp`` file by Visual Studio.
-1. The corresponding header to the source file (``Foo.h`` if we were in ``Foo.cpp``).
+2. The corresponding header to the source file (``Foo.h`` if we were in ``Foo.cpp``).
-2. Headers from the local project.
+3. Headers from the local project.
-3. Headers from external OpenDDS-based libraries.
+4. Headers from external OpenDDS-based libraries.
-4. Headers from :ghfile:`dds/DCPS`.
+5. Headers from :ghfile:`dds/DCPS`.
-5. ``dds/*C.h`` Headers
+6. ``dds/*C.h`` Headers
-6. Headers from external TAO-based libraries.
+7. Headers from external TAO-based libraries.
-7. Headers from TAO.
+8. Headers from TAO.
-8. Headers from external ACE-based libraries.
+9. Headers from external ACE-based libraries.
-9. Headers from ACE.
+10. Headers from ACE.
-10. Headers from external non-ACE-based libraries.
+11. Headers from external non-ACE-based libraries.
-11. Headers from system and C++ standard libraries.
+12. Headers from system and C++ standard libraries.

+There can be exceptions to this list.
+For example if a header from ACE or the system library was needed to decide if another header should be included.

 Path
 ^^^^